oceanprotocol-archive/predict-eth/examples/ready-submit-eth-ocean-data-linear-model.md

 We use the [ccxt](https://github.com/ccxt/ccxt) package.

-This library comes with a limitation, for every request you cannot get more than 500 rows.
+This library comes with a limitation, there is a limit of 500 rows per request.

 We will need to repeat the query a few times to get to the last three months of data.